RockScript/rockscript.github.io/docs/language.md

+---
+layout: docs
+title: Language
+---

-RockScript is a subset of JavaScript (ECMAScript 5.1)  This page documents which subset of JavaScript is supported.
+RockScript is a subset of JavaScript (ECMAScript 5.1).
+This page documents which subset of JavaScript is supported.
 At the moment, only a very limited subset is supported.
 We are working hard to expand our coverage.
+The reason to use JavaScript is because most developers are familiar with the basic syntax and it's the perfect language to [juggle with JSON](why-and-when#juggle-with-json), which most API's use these days.

-If you wonder why RockScript doesn't just use Node.js, <a onclick="scrollOnSamePage('rockscriptvsnodejs')">see at the bottom of this page</a>.
+If you wonder why RockScript doesn't just use Node.js, [see at the bottom of this page](#rockscript-vs-nodejs).

 The main reason for us to choose JavaScript as the syntax is that it's familiar for most developers and has a low threshold to get started.
 It's also ideal for